Coronavirus COVID-19 - Advice for patients and visitors coming to New Victoria Hospital

 Published: 24 March 2020

-Following the most recent Government guidelines, New Victoria Hospital is now welcoming Insured and Self Pay patients for private consultations and surgical treatments.
+Following the most recent Government guidelines, New Victoria Hospital is open as usual during the third national lockdown.
+Insured and Self Pay patients for private consultations and surgical treatments can attend the Hospital, paying attention to the following information.

 The safety of our patients, consultants, and staff is our number one priority